babazaroni/RoboND-Kinematics-Project/writeup_template.md

 #### Tasks that are done once for each call handle_calculate_IK

-1. Create the symbols to represent the `alpha, `a, `d, and `q values.
+1. Create the symbols to represent the `alpha`, `a`, `d`, and `q` values.
-2. Create the dh table dictionary `s to hold the values
+2. Create the dh table dictionary `s` to hold the values
+3. Define function `make_T' to create a transformation table and substitute in values from the 's' dictionary.
+4. Call the function 'make_T' to create the transformation tables

 #### Tasks that are done for each end effector pose

+1. Extract the end effector position from the pose into `ee_po`.
+2. Extract the `roll`, `pitch` and `yaw` from the pose orientation using the `tf.transformations.euler` method
+3. Create the `rm_roll`, `rm-pitch` and `rm_yaw` roll matrices.
+4. Calculate the global rotation matrix `rm_ee` from the roll, pitch and yaw matrices.
+5. Adjust `rm_ee` to compensate for the difference in orientation defined in urdf file and our dh convention
+6. Substitue into `rm_ee` the values of roll, pitch, and yaw from the current pose.
+7. Calculate the wrist position.
+8. Calculate the theta's for the first three joints.
+Described in detail above.
+9. Calculate the theta's for the last three joints.
+Described in detail above.
+10. Create a `JointTrajectoryPoint` from the theta's and place in the `joint_trajectory_list`.
+11. Return the `joint_trajectory_list`.

 The first task is to calculate the wrist center position